google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_development_of_hangeul/content.md

 </figure>

-While Latin and Japanese developed its type design from brush and pen based letterforms, Korean was developed completely the other way around.
+While Latin and Japanese developed its [type](/glossary/type) design from brush and pen based letterforms, Korean was developed completely the other way around.

-The design of the first Hangeul published in 1446 is already in a sans serif style with rounded elements.
-This is where the type development of the Hangeul starts.
-King Sejong, the director of the Hangeul creation, intended this design for citizens to be able to learn the new script easily by drawing on the ground with a stick. (_For more story, go to **The Design of Hangeul** by Darrell Penta)_
+The first Hangeul design was a [sans serif](/glossary/sans_serif) style, with rounded elements, and this is where the type development of Hangeul starts.
+King Sejong, the director of Hangeul’s creation, intended this design for citizens to be able to learn the new script easily by drawing on the ground with a stick.
+For more information, read our [Designing Hangeul](/designing_hangeul) collection of articles by Darrell Penta.

-However, after Hangeul was widely spread in the country, the letterforms naturally developed into script style with a use of pointed brush, and this style is called “Gung” in Korean.
-The name Goong-chae means “the typeface for the palace,” because the style was popular among the people in the palace.
-And this script type goes on for a long time before the Korean serif style was designed by the type designer Kyungseo Park and Jeongho Choi in the 1900s.
+However, after Hangeul was widely spread in the country, the [letterforms](/glossary/letterform) naturally developed into [script](/glossary/script_typeface_style) style with a use of pointed brush, and this style is called “Gung” in Korean.
+The name Goong-chae **[CHECK SPELLING?]** means “the typeface for the palace,” because the style was popular among the people in the palace.
+And this script type goes on for a long time before the Korean [serif](/glossary/serif) style was designed by the [type designers](/glossary/type_designer) Kyungseo Park and Jeongho Choi in the 1900s.

 <figure>

 ![Example of Gung](images/02.svg)

 </figure>

-Gungseo font in Mac system, designed to express the Gung style back in the 16th century
+<figcaption>Gungseo font in Mac system, designed to express the Gung style back in the 16th century.</figcaption>

 Although Jeongho Choi defined the Korean serif style that is now, Kyungseo Park built the important structure of the Korean serif.
-Jeongho Choi also designed a lot of Korean serif typefaces for the type foundries in Japan, and his designs are still a huge inspiration for many type designers in Korea.
+Jeongho Choi also designed a lot of Korean serif typefaces for type foundries in Japan, and his designs are still a huge inspiration for many type designers in Korea.

 <figure>